aimonlabs/aimon-python-sdk/examples/chatbot/README.md

 # AIMon Chatbot Demo

 This is a simple chatbot demo that uses AIMon to check responses to user queries.
 The chatbot is built using LLamaIndex.
+This chatbot application intentionally crawls a [single webpage](http://paulgraham.com/worked.html).
+This way we can demonstrate how AIMon's hallucination detector works when the chatbot is asked questions that are not related to the webpage, in which case it is likely to answer out of its own learned knowledge.

 ## Setup